How Are Fold Mountains Made

 The Role of Sedimentary Rocks in Fold Mountain Formation

 Sedimentary rocks play a vital role in fold mountain formation.
-These rocks, formed from the accumulation and lithification of sediments, often comprise the layers that undergo folding and faulting during mountain building.
-The type of sedimentary rock, its thickness, and its composition can influence the nature of the folds formed.
-For instance, softer sedimentary rocks may fold more readily than harder, more resistant rocks.
+Which means these rocks, formed from the accumulation and lithification of sediments, often comprise the layers that undergo folding and faulting during mountain building.
+That's why the type of sedimentary rock, its thickness, and its composition can influence the nature of the folds formed.
+Here's a good example: softer sedimentary rocks may fold more readily than harder, more resistant rocks.

 The Importance of Studying Fold Mountains